-2020 HK\$'000 2019 HK\$'000
+2021 HK\$'000 2020 HK\$'000

-- N/

 Contract assets arising from:

 Construction services

-Unbilled revenue recognised during the year 428 - 10 A SOLA
+- Unbilled revenue recognised during the year 1,485 428

-Retention receivables from contracts with customers
+- Retention receivables from contracts with customers

-within the scope of HKFRS 15 23,401 15,356
+within the scope of HKFRS 15 41,623 23,401

-23,829 15,356
+43,108 23,829

-20,029 10,000

-Less: Impairment (100) (86)
+Less: Impairment loss (Note 31(a)) (448) (100)

-23,729 15,270
+42,660 23,729

 The contract assets primarily relates to the Group's right to consideration for construction works completed but not yet billed to customers, and the retention receivables at the reporting date.
-The contract assets are transferred to trade receivables when the rights become unconditional, that is when the Group issue progress billings to customer based on the progress certificate agreed with customer or when the retention receivable become unconditional.
-As at 31 December 2020, the increase in contract assets was resulted from the increase in the provision of construction works at the end of the year.
+The contract assets are transferred to trade receivables when the rights become unconditional, that is when the Group issues progress billings to customers based on the progress certificates agreed with customers or when the retention receivables become unconditional.
+As at 31 December 2021, the increase in contract assets was resulted from the increase in the contract amounts of the completed works.

-Included within contract assets is an amount of approximately HK\$23,401,000 (2019: HK\$15,356,000) which relate to amounts withheld (up to 5% - 10% (2019: 5% - 10%) of the contract sum) under contractual terms from trade receivables from customers as the construction work progresses.
-The monies are generally released from the customers upon the certification of completion of work and/or finalisation of contract accounts, which is typically 12 to 24 months after the physical completion of the project.
+Included within contract assets is an amount of approximately HK\$41,623,000 (2020: HK\$23,401,000) which relate to amounts withheld (up to 5% - 12.5% (2020: 5% - 10%)) of the contract sum) under contractual terms of the construction work services.
+The monies are generally released from the customers upon the certification of completion of work and/or finalisation of contract accounts, which is typically ranged from 12 to 24 months after the physical completion of project.
 As these amounts are expected to be realised in the normal operating cycle, they are classified as current assets.